S-Waleed/tf-module-aws-three-tier-network-vpc/README.md

 ## Description

 Creates a VPC network with a public and private subnets.
+Read more about it at https://cloudly.engineer/2021/aws-three-tier-vpc-network-with-terraform/aws/

 ## Author